ibm-cloud-docs/BlockStorage/adjustable-iops.md

 This feature is only available for storage that is provisioned in [datacenters](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.

-User can specify a new IOPS tier or IOPS level for their storage based on the following criteria/Restrictions:
+Clients cannot switch between Endurance and Performance when they adjust their IOPS.
+Users can specify a new IOPS tier or IOPS level for their storage based on the following criteria/restrictions:

 - If original volume is Endurance 0.25 tier, IOPS tier cannot be updated.
 - If original volume is Performance with < 0.30 IOPS/GB, options available should only include size and iops combinations that result in < 0.30 IOPS/GB.
 - If original volume is Performance with >= 0.30 IOPS/GB, options available should only include size and iops combinations that result in >= 0.30 IOPS/GB.
 Size (greater than or equal to original volume)

 ## How Does Adjusting IOPS Affect Replication?